 By carefully correcting these misalignments, we can help restore proper nerve function and reduce that irritation.
 Think of it as easing the stress on your body’s communication highway.
 This process can help decrease the intensity and frequency of your migraines, providing a foundation for lasting relief.
 Our physical medicine services focus on these precise adjustments to improve your body's overall function.

-Soft Tissue Therapy
+Targeting Muscles with Soft Tissue Therapy

 Migraines aren't just about what's happening in your spine; the muscles in your neck, shoulders, and head play a huge role, too.
 Chronic tension in these areas can act as a constant trigger for headaches.
 That’s where soft tissue therapy comes in.
 We use methods like therapeutic massage, trigger point therapy, and myofascial release to target tight, knotted muscles.